AI Music Statistics 2025 – Market Size & Trends

 97% of creators believe that policymakers need to pay closer attention to the challenges AI poses to copyright laws.

-As AI continues to evolve, it’s vital that lawmakers address how these new technologies intersect with intellectual property rights to protect creators and their work.
+As AI evolves, lawmakers must address how these new technologies intersect with intellectual property rights to protect creators and their work.

 (CISAC.org)